nos-digital/nieuws-in-beeld/NOSNieuwsInBeeld/Documentation/Readme.md

 ## Installation

 1. Quit **System Preferences**.
-2. Download the latest release of `Nieuws in Beeld.saver.zip` from the GitHub releases page.
+2. Download the latest release of `NOSNieuwsInBeeld.saver.zip` from the GitHub releases page.
 3. Unzip the downloaded file.
-4. Double-click `Nieuws in Beeld.saver`; it will open in `System Preferences` > `Desktop & Screen Saver` and will ask you if you want to install for all users or for your user only.
+4. Double-click `NOSNieuwsInBeeld.saver`; it will open in `System Preferences` > `Desktop & Screen Saver` and will ask you if you want to install for all users or for your user only.

 ## Compaitility